kumahq/kuma/docs/madr/decisions/038-transition-to-new-policies.md

 ## Context and Problem Statement

 The current state of the policies as of Kuma 2.6.x:
-* new policies are in GA, they're a recommended way to configure new deployments in Kuma
+* new policies are in GA, they're the recommended way to configure new deployments in Kuma
 * old policies are not deprecated, they're still in use by majority of Kuma users

 The goal is to provide a way to transition from old policies to new policies.
 Having a smooth transition is going to enable